 - 2 tbsp Icing sugar

-- Gradually add the sugar, whisking well in between each addition.
+- Gradually add the sugar, a little at a time, whisking well in between each addition.

 - Bake at 140C for about an hour.